Jane Garrard, Regional Director for Personal Career Management Ipswich, gives her top ten tips on writing a winning CV.

-CV writing can be deceptively tricky so do ask others for help.
+Writing a winning CV can be deceptively tricky so do ask others for help.
 Find people who recruit staff themselves – managers, HR professionals or recruitment consultants – and ask for their feedback on what you’ve written.
 You can always find plenty of advice on line or if you need professional support then seek out a career coach.

-Personal Career Management work with individuals on a 1-1 basis helping them to write a successful CV, you will work closely with a career coach over a series of meetings at one of our offices or remotely via Skype.
+Personal Career Management work with individuals on a 1-1 basis helping them to write a successful CV, you will work closely with a career coach over a series of meetings via Zoom.
 For more information call us on 01753 888995 or fill in our online contact form.